Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Prevent placing Livingrock as a block after right clicking the Runic Altar with it in some situation (Botania CEu).
 - Prevent items dropped from the Runic Altar being able to enter other nearby Runic Alters (Botania CEu).
 - Fix TurboStitcher crash on some hardware (VintageFix).
+- Add a few more items to the Omniwand.

 ## Text and Quest Updates: